 In the retail industry, customer service is considered the most important differentiator.
-You may be selling a quality product but if you provide poor service.
-This may makes customers hesitant to do business with you in the future.
+You may be selling a quality product, but if you provide poor service, this may make customers hesitant to do business with you in the future.

 More than the food and the location, people place importance on the customer experience.
 It is the secret sauce to achieving longevity and a high rate of return customers in the industry.